Tom Harold Zeus

 Are Payday Loans Expensive?

 Payday loans are considered expensive, as they have higher interest rates and fees than other loans.
-The annual percentage rate (APR) for payday loans ranges from 300% to 500% or even higher in other cases, according to Consumer Financial Protection Bureau.
-Borrowers who cannot repay the loan on time are charged extra fees and interest, leading to a debt cycle.
-It’s best for borrowers to review the terms and conditions of a payday loan before accepting the loan and to look for alternative options.
+The annual percentage rate (APR) for payday loans ranges from 300% to 500% or even higher in some cases, according to Consumer Financial Protection Bureau.
+Borrowers who cannot repay the loan on time are charged extra fees and interest, which can lead to a cycle of debt.
+It’s best for borrowers to review the terms and conditions of a payday loan before accepting it and to look for alternative options.

 Credit ScoreAPR